mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 A Svelte attachment is also just a normal JavaScript function that runs when then element is created, and optionally runs a cleanup function when it's removed.

-This example creates a `to` function, and then uses it with the `@attach` directive:
+This example creates a `banana` function to show the naming is not important, and then uses it with the `@attach` directive:

 ```svelte:app.svelte
 <script>